🏊Actor Pooling

 MSquared's actor pooling system is almost entirely standard, and this article will concentrate less on technical details and more on common usages together with the kinds of situations which can catch people out!

 The main use of the actor pooling system is in our LOD system for characters.
-With up to 20k players in a level where only the nearest ~35 are displayed in full fidelity (the rest being represented with The Animated Crowd), we need a way of efficiently assigning and removing render target actors from player MAs as they run around.
+With up to 20k players in a level where only the nearest ~35 are displayed in full fidelity (the rest being represented with Crowd Rendering), we need a way of efficiently assigning and removing render target actors from player MAs as they run around.

 Actor pooling fulfills that brief by returning a render target to the pool when a player moves into the crowd, and grabbing a render target from the pool when they move out of the crowd.